Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 1.txt#foo
 ```

+### flag
+The `s` command can be followed by **zero or more** of the following flags:

+`g`:
+Apply the replacement to all matches to the regexp, not just the first.

+`number`:
+Only replace the numberth match of the regexp.

+interaction in s command Note: the POSIX standard does not specify what should happen when you mix the g and number modifiers, and currently there is no widely agreed upon meaning across sed implementations.
+For GNU sed, the interaction is defined to be: ignore matches before the numberth, and then match and replace all matches from the numberth on.

+`p`:
+If the substitution was made, then print the new `pattern space`.

+Note: when both the `p` and `e` options are specified, the relative ordering of the two produces very different results.
+In general, `ep` (evaluate then print) is what you want, but operating the other way round can be useful for debugging.
+For this reason, the current version of GNU `sed` interprets specially the presence of `p` options both before and after `e`, printing the pattern space before and after evaluation, while in general flags for the `s` command show their effect just once.
+This behavior, although documented, might change in future versions.

+`w filename`:
+If the substitution was made, then write out the result to the named file.
+As a GNU sed extension, two special values of filename are supported: `/dev/stderr`, which writes the result to the standard error, and `/dev/stdout`, which writes to the standard output.

+`e`:
+This command allows one to pipe input from a shell command into pattern space.
+If a substitution was made, the command that is found in pattern space is executed and pattern space is replaced with its output.
+A trailing newline is suppressed; results are undefined if the command to be executed contains a NUL character.
+This is a GNU sed extension.

+`I`
+`i`:
+The `I` modifier to regular-expression matching is a GNU extension which makes sed match regexp in a `case-insensitive` manner.

+`M`
+`m`:
+The `M` modifier to regular-expression matching is a GNU sed extension which directs GNU sed to match the regular expression in **multi-line mode**.
+The modifier causes `^` and `$` to match respectively (in addition to the normal behavior) the empty string after a newline, and the empty string before a newline.
+There are special character sequences (\` and \') which always match the beginning or the end of the buffer.
+In addition, the period character does not match a new-line character in multi-line mode.

 ### Replacement contain match portions:
 The 'replacement' can contain '\n' ('n' being a number of 1 to 9, inclusive) references, which will refer to the portion of the match which is contained between the nth \( and its matching \).
 Also, the 'replacement' can contain unescaped & characters which reference the whole matched portion of the pattern space.